-The experimental results from the experimental system are analyzed and discussed in this section.
-From these results, we can see how the two techniques of peak cutting and bottom lifting work in the process of power demand management.
-When the system is operated in the the auto mode or DSM mode, it is easy to see that when the total load power (ΣP) reaches the maximum load power (ΣP{Max}), the resistive load is turned off from the network and when the total load power (ΣP) is reduced to the value lower than the minimum load power (ΣP{Min}), the resistive load is turn on.
+The experimental results from the test system are analysed and discussed in this section.
+From these results, it can be seen how the two techniques of peak cutting and bottom lifting work in the process of power demand management.
+When the system is operated in the auto mode or DSM mode, it is easy to see that when the total load power (ΔP) reaches the maximum load power (ΣP{Max}), the resistive load is turned off from the network and when the total load power (ΣP) is reduced to the value lower than the minimum load power (ΣP{Min}), the resistive load is turned on.
 Thereby, in order to stabilize the supply capacity and help the loads operate most efficiently and optimally, thereby helping to save economically for both the supply side and the demand side.
 The two cases studied in this paper are as follows: